nim-lang/nim-zmq/readme.markdown

 # Nimrod ZeroMQ wrapper

-This repository holds the ZeroMQ wrapper.

-**Note:** This wrapper was written and tested with ZeroMQ version 2.1.5.
-Newer versions may not work, see issue #1.
+**Note:** This wrapper was written and tested with ZeroMQ version 4.0.4.
+Older versions may not work.

 ## Installation